scotchANDsolder/XA-310/Documents/dataviz.md

 [loadTable()](https://p5js.org/reference/#/p5/loadTable) will load the dataset from the CSV file into p5.js.
 While getRowCount() gets the number of rows in the file.
 We can also select specific data from the columns by calling getColumn()

 ### Another Example
-Let's do a deep dive into the following:
+Let's do a deep dive into the following code.
+We are using this [CSV file](data.csv) for this example:

 ```
 let table;